opensearch-project/documentation-website/_search-plugins/knn/settings.md

 `knn.plugin.enabled`| true | Enables or disables the k-NN plugin.
 `knn.model.index.number_of_shards`| 1 | Number of shards to use for the model system index, the OpenSearch index that stores the models used for Approximate k-NN Search.
 `knn.model.index.number_of_replicas`| 1 | Number of replica shards to use for the model system index.
 Generally, in a multi-node cluster, this should be at least 1 to increase stability.
-`knn.advanced.filtered_exact_search_threshold`| null | Threshold value for the filtered ids that will be used to switch to exact search during Filtered ANN Search.
-If number of filteredIds on a segment is less than the settings value, exact search will be done on the filtered Ids.
+`knn.advanced.filtered_exact_search_threshold`| null | Threshold value for the filtered IDs that is used to switch to exact search during filtered ANN search.
+If number of filtered IDs in a segment is less than this setting's value, exact search will be done on the filtered IDs.